usnistgov/dioptra/docs/source/tutorials/example-tensorflow-mnist-classifier.rst

 Testbed microservices
 ---------------------

-The Securing AI Testbed is composed of several micro-services that are used to manage job execution, artifact storage, and logging the results of experiments.
+Dioptra is composed of several micro-services that are used to manage job execution, artifact storage, and logging the results of experiments.
 These services all run within separate containers that were instantiated via Docker images that you either built locally or pulled into your environment from a Docker image registry.
-A high-level schematic showing how all of the images connect together to form the architecture of the Securing AI Testbed is provided below.
+A high-level schematic showing how all of the images connect together to form the architecture of Dioptra is provided below.

 .. figure:: /images/testbed-architecture.svg